Anti-Communist pastor Gauck elected German president

 Unlike career politician Wulff, Gauck - who describes himself politically as "a left-leaning, liberal conservative" - likes to speak his mind on controversial issues, and he does so with an eloquence forged in the pulpits of East Germany.

-"The new president will polarise the republic with his views about freedom," the weekly news magazine Der Spiegel said in an article stressing his deep attachment to individual liberty.
+"The new president will polarize the republic with his views about freedom," the weekly news magazine Der Spiegel said in an article stressing his deep attachment to individual liberty.

 "Unlike his predecessor, Gauck does not intend to kowtow to political conventions.
 He will thereby inevitably become an antagonist of the chancellor," said Spiegel.